smarter-sh/community/contributors/guide/style-guide.md

 ### Code Blocks

 - When possible, reference the language at the beginning of a Code Block.
-  - The two markdown renderers used by the Kubernetes community ([GitHub][gh-code-hl-list] and [Hugo][hugo-code-hl-list]) support code highlighting.
+  - The two markdown renderers used by the Smarter community ([GitHub][gh-code-hl-list] and [Hugo][hugo-code-hl-list]) support code highlighting.
 This can be enabled by supplying the name of the language after the three back-ticks (`` ``` ``) at the start of a code block.